atilaneves/reggae/README.md

 Pick a language to write your description in and place a file called `reggaefile.{d,py,rb,js,lua}` at the root of your project.

 In one of the scripting languages, a global variable with the type `reggae.Build` must exist with any name.
+Also, the relevant language-specific package must be installed or otherwise available on the system to make use of that language's API.
+Use pip, gem, npm or luarocks to install the reggae package (reggae-js for npm).

 In D, a function with return type `Build` must exist with any name.
 Normally this function isn't written by hand but by using the